 In each case, these activities are made even more valuable when a child experiences them with the support and engagement of an adult.
 Further understanding is gained when discussion about the subject also takes place after the activity has finished.

-Think U Know resources are broken down into age appropriate categories for year 5 to 7, 8 to 10 and 11 to 13 with a further section specifically for parents and carers.
+Resources are broken down into age appropriate categories for year 5 to 7, 8 to 10 and 11 to 13 with a further section specifically for parents and carers.

 Safer Internet